Jump back to chapter selection.

 We may now construct a many-body wave function as a product wave function with the corresponding exchange property.

-For Bosons we write
+For bosons, we write

-and for Fermions
+and for fermions

 9.3 Second Quantisation Formalism